Tight $N$-observable uncertainty relations and their experimental demonstrations

 Here, the lower bound is formulated in terms of the eigenvalues of observables and the transition probabilities between the eigenstates and the state of system.
-This brings a new insight to the study of incompatibility, i.e., the non-orthogonality of the system state with the eigenstates of observables.
-It is worth noting that the lower bound of (\ref{ur-pro}) is tighter than (\ref{mbppro}) when $N=2$, since
+It is optimization-free, i.e., independent of any optimization like finding some orthogonal states to maximize the lower bound.
+The uncertainty relation (\ref{ur-pro}) is universal for any number of observables while many uncertainty relations proposed before are only available for $N=2$ or $N\ge3$.
+It is strong as well, e.g., the lower bound of (\ref{ur-pro}) is tighter than (\ref{mbppro}) when $N=2$, since